Jet-omnivore/3d-Voxel-renderer/README.md

 # Voxel-3d-renderer-

-A voxel engine made entirely in python and pygame.
+A basic voxel renderer made entirely in python and pygame.